fmauquie/react-angular/README.md

 When converting an application from Angular to React, or using React in an Angular application, we usually use `ngReact` to embed our React components.
-However, it it then close to impossible to use existing AngularJS directives inside the React components.
+However, it is then close to impossible to use existing AngularJS directives inside the React components.

 Or rather, it was…